ACF

 • The government is responsible for setting up an Assessment Committee to assess the risks of the substances and recommend risk management measures.

-The draft law, Bill 6120/2019, applies to industrial chemical substances on their own, in mixtures or in articles in volumes above 1 TPA.
+The law applies to industrial chemical substances on their own, in mixtures or in articles in volumes above 1 TPA.
 According to Article 3 of the draft law, the following chemical substances are out of scope as they are regulated by other specific laws and regulations:

 • Pesticides